 4- Market Rush

 The economy is hard to understand and making a life-changing decision on only one factor can lead you down the rabbit hole.
 For instance, buyers rush to buy when interest rates are relatively low.
-In doing so, they forgo all other key indicators to research and the housing market and their financial standing.
+In doing so, they forgo all other key indicators to research the housing market and their financial standing.

 Instead of supporting your conclusion with relevant data, it is best to let things cool down before you make your move.